purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

 ### Working in PSCI

 `psci` is the interactive mode of PureScript.
 It is useful for working with pure computations, and for testing ideas.

-`psci` uses `nodejs` to execute compiled Javascript, so if you do not have that installed already, you will need to [install it now](http://nodejs.org).

 Open `psci` by typing `psci` at the command line.